 I have been a widow for almost 2000 days.
 I know that because I just asked Alexa.
 That’s 5 years and counting.
 Holy Crap.
 Some days I feel sorry for myself and some days I feel damned proud of myself.
 But the point is, I am doing it.
 I didn’t think I could, but here I am.
-I have learned a lot.
+With time, I have learned a lot.
+My lessons…

 I greatly appreciated the dinners and visits in those early days and wonder how I would have made it through those months without my wonderful friends.

 I gradually became more confident and learned to take over the running of the house.
 Of course, I missed my husband but figured out how to get along without him.
 Not great, but OK.
 Surprisingly, the advice still came.

 Learn to say “no.” No is your new yes.
 “Join this group or that group, take a trip, get a job, entertain more, take a course, date, don’t date, sell the house, don’t sell the house, take in a boarder…” The suggestions did not stop!
 I appreciated the caring, but I learned that I was the only one who could know what was best for me.
 I slowly took on the things that felt right and ignored the rest.
 Honor your intuition.

 Let go of the guilt.
 At first, I felt guilty saying “no” so I didn’t.
 Geesh, I did stuff I didn’t want to do just to make my people happy.
 I sat in a rug hooking class for 2 hours and almost fell asleep.
 Enough of that silliness!